Do you consider yourself a foodie?

 12 Frescati is a distinctive cake made with cream, fruit preserved in sugar (confit), kirsch and a sweet crust.
 This cake has been produced by Aprile family in since 1890.

 This list of 12 dishes à la Sètoise was inspired by a food and market tour by Absolutely Southern France.
 The expertly guided excursion lasts about 3 hours and includes food samples all along the route.
-Owner and guide Nancy McGee tells us she has never lost a client in this market.
+Owner and guide Nancy McGee says she has never lost a client in this market.
 Impressive!

-Book a tour your inner foodie will thank you.
+Visit Sete your inner foodie will thank you.